Byzantine Wonder – Hagia Sophia

 I can only think of the Pantheon in Rome as an equivalent to Hagia Sophia.
 Also an ancient building, the Pantheon is a functioning Catholic church, but they charge 5 euros to enter.

-No fee should be charged to enter into a church or a mosque as a matter or principle.
-In Istanbul, you don’t have to pay to enter in any other mosque.
+No fee should be charged to enter a church or a mosque as a matter or principle.
+In Istanbul, you don’t have to pay to enter any other mosque.
 But the current ticket price is extortionate, especially because you can no longer stand under the dome and marvel at Hagia Sophia’s immense size and beauty.

 Back to Turkey